-What do you remember about meeting the cast for the first time and did you know any of them previously?
+What do you remember from meeting the rest of the cast for the first time and did you know any of them previously?

 I met most of the kids in the auditions, and I recognised a few of their faces because it’s the same sort of circle.
 I’m still really close to some of them, and we try and meet up as often as we can.
 I didn’t know any of the adults prior to Annie, but they were all so lovely.
 Throughout the rehearsals, they were saying how amazing I was, which was wonderful to hear.
 I still go and support them and watch them in shows, which is really nice, and they do the same for me.

-What was the experience like performing on TV for Tonight at the London Palladium and The Royal Variety Show, how were these to do?
+During your time in the West End, you performed on TV for Tonight at the London Palladium and The Royal Variety Show, how were these to do?

 All of my TV appearances with Annie were so exciting because it was a new experience for me.
 I hadn’t even done my first show when Tonight at the London Palladium was recorded, so I was extremely nervous!
 I’d never done it with the dog, or even on stage, but it went really well.
 Bradley Walsh was hosting it, and he was so lovely to me, made me feel comfortable and took away my nerves.
 I absolutely loved it.

 The Royal Variety Show was lovely because I got to do it with all my orphan friends.
 The actual night was scary because it was the night of the terrorist scare at Oxford Circus.
 We were all at the theatre and my parents were waiting, and after, my mum told me that everyone was shouting and running.
 It was horrible, and it meant the whole show was delayed, which added more pressure, but luckily, it went really well.